pravMo/recipeApp-foundational-assignment/README.md

 Built a application to search recipes!

 Applied a bit of everything I have learned to showcase:
 React, React Router, React Hooks.
-React Lifecycle Methods, Express, Dynamic Routing, RESTfull API
+React Lifecycle Methods, Express, Dynamic Routing, RESTfulAPI

 API
 Search meal by name